benjamincjackson/unix_tips_etc/Bioinformatics/VCF_operations.md

 tabix file.vcf.gz {chr}:{start}-{stop} | less -S
 ```
 ----
-Extract a specific portion of a VCF file and write to a new file using tabix & bgzip, including the header from the old file
+Extract a specific portion of a VCF file and write to a new file using tabix & bgzip, including the header from the old file.
+Useful if you want a small file for testing on...

 ```sh
 tabix input.vcf.gz -h {chr}:{start}-{stop} | bgzip > outfile.vcf.gz; tabix outfile.vcf.gz